KolBohdan/restaurant-kitchen-service/README.md

 ## Check it out!
-[Restaurant Kitchen project deployed to Render](https://restaurant-kitchen-service-yjr5.onrender.com) You can use these login details:
+[Restaurant Kitchen project deployed to Render](https://restaurant-kitchen-service-yjr5.onrender.com) .You can use these login details:
-Login: test_user
+* Login: test_user
-Password: user12345
+* Password: user12345

 ## Installation